Vardoge/synq-getting-started/README.md

       * Care about standards or quality.
       * Care about the craftmanship of your work.

+If you retain anything from this article, is the 3 core behaviors from above.
+We live by this, we hire by this, we fire by this.

 ## How and why we do it

 `Ship production code continuously`